Kelvin-Arellano/nyc_mhtn_ds_Project_3/ReadMe.md

 ## Results

     For this project we started with very large data sets, so the first step was stripping down what we thought would be usefull and combining it all into one dataset.
 This is primarilly what the ingeniring notebook was used for.
 We also used this notebook to do some feature engineering with the crime_count.

     After this was done we moved on to trying out different models with the synthesized data.
 In. order to get a minimum for how much money we can expect for the budgest we decided to go with precision.
 This would allow us to be certain and correctly allocate revenue with flase negatives giving us an upper bound on the budget.

     With this in mind we decided to start with a baseline model using Logistic Regression.
 With this model we were able to get a precision score of .61.
 This isn't a terrible score but because of the class imbalance we got a low F1 score (.03).
 As a result we decided to try and fix this imbalance using SMOTE, this did help with the F! score  (.33), but drastically reduced our precision rate (.23).

     With this in mind we decided to move forward with tuning for precision, as we wanted to be certain that the stated amount would come through and an upper bound on the budget would only be a possitive thing.

     Next we decided to try a Decission tree model, this resulted in a much better precission rate (.61), but the problem of a low F! score (.31) presisted.
 We wanted to better tune our model for precision so we decided to use smote again, but the same

 ## Conclusion

     "├── README.md                    <- The top-level README for reviewers of this project\n",
     "├── moduling.ipynb               <- Notebook that gpes pver out modling process\n",
     "├── ingeniring_utils.py          <- Contains python feature functions\n",
     "├── modeling_utils.py            <- Contains python module functions\n",
     "├── images                       <- Both sourced externally and generated from Code\n",
-    "│                                          n",
+    "│
     "├── ingeniring.ipynb             <- Notebook Used for feature engineering before Modeling\n",
     "├── modules                      <- Saved models\n",
     "└── data                         <- Synergized Data obtained from University of Michigan and Detroit Open Data Portal\n",